Thomas Ashurst: Atlantic Exploration

 On 19 March 1501, Thomas 'Asshehurst' was one a group of Bristol and Portuguese merchants who received Letters Patent for western discovery.
 This group included the Bristol merchants, Robert Thorne and Hugh Eliot.
 On 9 December 1502, Henry VII issued a new and revised patent for exploration.
 The new patent excluded some of the merchants from the earlier patent but again names Thomas 'Asshehurste'.
 His inclusion suggests that, unlike some of the earlier patentees, Ashurst had contributed to the group's 1502 voyage and remained involved thereafter.
-He may have been one of the ‘the merchauntes of bristoll that have bene in the new founde launde’, who were rewarded by Henry VII in September 1502.
+He may have been one of ‘the merchauntes of bristoll that have bene in the new founde launde’, who were rewarded by Henry VII in September 1502.
 It seems likely that Ashurst was also the 'one that brought haukes from the Newfounded Island’ to the king on 24 November 1503.

 By 1504 the exploration patent holders had become known as the Company Adventurers to the New Found Land.
 They undertook at least one further voyage that year, on which John Cabot's son, Sebastian Cabot, was employed as a navigator.
 Relationships among the patentees subsequently broke down.
 By 1506 Hugh Eliot and another merchant, William Clarke of London, were suing each other over alleged debts relating to the expeditions, while a Portuguese member of the group, Francisco Fernandes, was appealing to the king over his imprisonment for a debt of £100 Eliot claimed he owed him.
 The extent to which Ashurst was involved in this litigation is unclear.
 Whether Ashurst was involved in Sebastian Cabot's 1508-09 expedition to North America, which was the last conducted from Bristol in this era, is also unknown.